f5devcentral/f5-agility-labs-nginx/docs/class5/module3/lab2/lab2.rst

 .. image:: images/argo_bookmark.png

 18. Click on the Arcadia application tile.
 Clicking on **Sync** will open a side panel to click **Synchronize**.
+This will pull the changes we submitted to Gitlab and deploy into Kubernetes.

 .. image:: images/sync-arcadia.png

-19. Before you attempt sending attack data to the Arcadia site, let's open the **ELK** bookmark in a new tab in **Firefox** so you can view the attacks and retrieve the Support ID.
+1. Before we launch attacks at the Arcadia site, let's open the **ELK** bookmark in a new tab in **Firefox** so you can view the attacks and view Support IDs.
+Since we are not sending traffic to the app, the dashboard will be empty.

 .. image:: images/elk.png